Tsuyoshi Nagabuchi: 1980s

 In 1980, Nagabuchi released another well-known Japanese folk song classic, "Kanpai," which he wrote for his friend's wedding.
 It first appeared on the same-titled album and unreleased as a single; it gradually became famous around the country.
 In 1988, he recorded a new version for a single and it became his second No. 1 hit on the singles chart.

 In his next three studio albums, Bye Bye, Jidai wa Bokura ni Ame o Furashiteru and Heavy Gauge, he attempted to get rid of the standard folk song style.
 After two successful albums in the early 1980s, commercial success of his albums and singles declined for about three years.
 "Goodbye Seishun" in autumn of 1983, his first smash-hit single since "Junko," was written with Yasushi Akimoto for the TV drama series he starred in.
 From the other drama program broadcast in 1982, he began acting career as a side job.
 He has appeared in 14 TV dramas and five movies, starring in several of them.
 In the 37th film of the movie series Otoko wa Tsurai yo in 1986, he acted with his future wife Etsuko Shihomi.

 He disliked his own voice.
 To change it, he gargled with shōchū, and sang in an intentionally coarse voice.
 His voice gradually changed to a hoarse sound like Bob Dylan, whom he respected.
 The change of voice expression intensified his characteristics more and more.
 Thanks to such characteristic expression, he built deep-rooted popularity in the mid-1980s.
 From the 1987 album License to Captain of the Ship in 1993, his six studio albums consistently reached No. 1 on the Oricon album chart.
 In particular, Japan in 1991 sold over a million copies and became his most successful record.
 Similarly, on Shabondama, "Tombo," the first single cut from this album became a million-seller.

+The Japanese version of The Expendables uses the song "Kizuna" by him as an Image song.